jerryli27/eecs370_facial_exp_project/README.md

 # Go!
 Deafy!

 This is the git repo for EECS 370 class project at Northwestern.
-It uses facial landmark recognition to build an entertaining game.
+It uses facial landmark recognition to build an entertaining 2D bullet-hell player-vs-player game.
+In the game, the player uses facial orientation and expression to fight against each other.
+Tutorials can be found at the start of the game.

 # Requirements